babtun17/trading-engine-api/README.md

-# Trading Engine API — Starter
+# Trading Engine API — Starter (Fixed Layout)

-See README in the zip for details.
+This is the corrected starter with proper `/app` directory layout.